Issey Miyake

 Issey Miyake (三宅 一生, Miyake Issei) was a Japanese fashion designer.
 He was known for his technology-driven clothing designs, exhibitions and fragrances, such as L'eau d'Issey, which became his best-known product.

-Life and career
+Early life and education

 Miyake was born Kazunaru Miyake (三宅 一生, Miyake Kazunaru) on 22 April 1938 in Hiroshima.
-He was still living in the city seven years later when the U.S. military dropped an atomic bomb there in August 1945.
+He was still living in the city seven years later when the U.S. military dropped an atomic bomb there in August 1945, which led to his mother's death.
 He first disclosed this in 2009, when Barack Obama advocated for global nuclear disarmament.